Hala Gorani

-Hala Basha-Gorani (/ˈhɑːlə ɡəˈɹɑːni/; born March 1, 1970) is an American journalist, most recently working as an anchor and correspondent for CNN International, based in London.
+Hala Basha-Gorani (/ˈhɑːlə ɡəˈɹɑːni/; born March 1, 1970) is an American journalist, working as a correspondent for NBC News.
+Previously she was an anchor and correspondent for CNN International, based in London.
 She is also a war correspondent.
 She previously anchored CNN's Hala Gorani Tonight weeknights at 8 p.m.
 CET.
 Gorani co-hosted Your World Today with Jim Clancy until February 2009 and then International Desk until April 2014 from CNN's Atlanta headquarters.

-Since February 2022, Gorani has been a special war anchor based in Lviv, in western Ukraine during the Russian invasion.
+Since February 2022, Gorani has been a special war anchor based in Lviv, in western Ukraine, during the Russian invasion.
 Although broadcast in the late evening to her American audience, the time difference means that she is coming live in the early morning from Ukraine.

 On 28 April 2022, Gorani announced she would be leaving CNN, and would present her final episode of Hala Gorani Tonight that evening.